 Brown, S. G. & Daus, C. S. (2015).
 The influence of police officers’ decision-making style and anger control on responses to work scenarios.
 Journal of Applied Research in Memory and Cognition, 4, 294-302.

-PSY 2100 - Psychology and the Workplace
+PSY 2100 - Psychology in the Workplace

 PSY 2020 - Research Methods in Psychology